What makes up an award?

 There are a lot of qualifications that exist where entries cannot be made via EDI and must be made directly with awarding organisations, using their online portals.
 Arbor has a database you can subscribe to and make entries into for recording purposes only.
-They will appear on candidate statement of entries and statements of provisional results.
+They will appear on the candidate statement of entries and statements of results.

 Entries into these qualifications will not generate EDI entry files.
 You must make the actual entries directly with the awarding organisations.

 Our database of Non-EDI qualifications comes from Ofqual.
 You can subscribe to Non-EDI qualifications/awards in the Qualification Offering page by clicking ‘Add new’ and searching for the qualifications QAN code.

 Basedata files are provided by Awarding Organisations for MIS systems like Arbor to use in order to schedule, manage and enter candidates into awards and units.
 You can see how Arbor works with basedata here: Examination Basedata FAQ